MohamedAbdulHameed/CHF-VVER/README.md

-Files used for the calculations of the paper "A Methodology for CHF Prediction in VVER Rod Bundles."
+Files used in the calculations of the paper "A Methodology for CHF Prediction in VVER Rod Bundles."